Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/cloud-seats-and-users.md

 | Use [Docs](/docs/explore/build-and-view-your-docs) | ✅ | ✅ | ❌ |
 | Receive [Job notifications](/docs/deploy/job-notifications) |  ✅ |  ✅  |  ✅ |

-*Available on Starter, Enterprise, and Enterprise plus plans only.
+*Available on Starter, Enterprise, and Enterprise+ plans only.
 IT seats are limited to 1 seat per Starter or Enterprise account and don't count toward seat usage.

 ## Licenses